 Promotions, advertising and other forms of “demand shaping” typically cost fast-moving consumer goods companies at least 10-15% of gross revenues.
 Yet forecasting promotions’ impact, or ‘uplift’ eludes many planners.
 Demand signals, lead times and other factors can vary significantly at the channel or store level, making promotions planning extremely complex.
 Supply constraints can also hamstring promotions and lead to unmet service levels and disappointed customers.
 Our promotions planning solution is enhanced with machine learning to automate this immense complexity.
 It provides a marketing-friendly lens through which professionals can view the right level of operational data to help them plan and optimize campaigns.

 Campaign simulation is normally time and resource-intensive, putting it out of most marketing teams’ reach.
 Our ‘Good Plan’ button provides a fast, simple way for marketing professionals to determine a plan’s viability.
 It evaluates all the variables that relate to a planned campaign, such as lead time and other data about supply constraints to provide an instant assessment and the rationale behind it.
-It also forecasts return on investment (ROI) and whether a campaign is likely to put service levels at risk.
 These crucial data points help marketing professionals choose the right campaigns and support consensus-based decision making.

 Our unified system helps companies maximize promotional execution outcomes by bridging the gap between marketing and operations.
 It allows marketing professionals to safely manage, update and track all changes relating to campaigns and promotions.
 These are perfectly synchronized so supply chain teams can adapt their plans to ensure the right inventory is in the right place to meet demand on a daily basis, right down to the store level.
 This minimizes the lost sales and reputational damage associated with siloed planning approaches.